-The following table sets forth the cash and capitalization of the Company as of September 30, 1997 (i) on an historical basis; (ii) as adjusted for payment by the Company of the balance due to the FCC for the FCC License in October 1997 and the Exchange Offer (assuming 100% acceptance by holders of 5% Preferred Stock) after deducting Dealer Manager fees and other estimated expenses; and (iii) as adjusted for the estimated net proceeds from the sale of 3,500,000 shares of Common Stock pursuant to the Stock Offerings (at an assumed offering price of \$23.75 per share, the closing price of the Company's Common Stock at October 23, 1997, after deducting the underwriting discounts and commissions and estimated offering expenses) and the sale of Units for net proceeds of \$142.8 million pursuant to the Units Offering.
+The following table sets forth the cash and capitalization of the Company as of September 30, 1997 (i) on an historical basis; (ii) as adjusted for payment by the Company of the balance due to the FCC for the FCC License in October 1997 and the Exchange Offer (effective November 20, 1997, all of the outstanding shares of the 5% Preferred Stock had been exchanged for shares of Series C Preferred Stock) after deducting Dealer Manager fees and other estimated expenses; and (iii) as adjusted for the estimated net proceeds from the sale of 2,800,000 shares of Common Stock pursuant to the Stock Offerings (at the offering price of \$18 per share, and after deducting the underwriting discounts and commissions and estimated offering expenses) and the sale of Units for net proceeds of \$118.9 million pursuant to the Units Offering.

 - (1) Represents proceeds of the offering of the 5% Preferred Stock which have been classified as designated cash reflecting the balance due to the FCC for the Company's FCC License.
-The Company paid this amount to the FCC in October 1997. - (2) In accordance with generally accepted accounting principles, a portion of the issue price of the Units will be allocated to the Warrants to reflect their fair market value at the date of issuance. - (3) All capitalization excludes warrants is suable by the Company as of September 30, 1997 to purchase 486,000 shares of 5% Preferred Stock. - (4) Assumes no redemption of Series C Preferred Stock after consummation of the Exchange Offer. - (5) All capitalization excludes: (i) options outstanding as of September 30, 1997 to purchase 2,013,000 shares of Common Stock, of which 1,652,000 shares are subject to currently exercisable options, and (ii) warrants issuable as of September 30, 1997 to purchase 2,000,000 shares of Common Stock. - (6) Total capitalization does not include any amounts for the AEF Agreements (as defined herein).
+The Company paid this amount to the FCC in October 1997. - (2) In accordance with generally accepted accounting principles, the Company will recognize approximately \$38.7 million of interest expense over the life of the Notes related to the Warrants, which amount will be added to the principal amount of the Notes. - (3) All capitalization excludes warrants is suable by the Company as of September 30, 1997 to purchase 486,000 shares of 5% Preferred Stock. - (4) All capitalization excludes: (i) options outstanding as of September 30, 1997 to purchase 2,013,000 shares of Common Stock, of which 1,652,000 shares are subject to currently exercisable options, and (ii) warrants issuable as of September 30, 1997 to purchase 2,000,000 shares of Common Stock. - (5) Total capitalization does not include any amounts for the AEF Agreements (as defined herein).